-Universities and colleges should develop effective advising systems because a proper academic advising program enhances students' success, increases retention, minimizes attrition, and helps students overcome academic obstacles, and choose their future careers (Ingale et al., 2021).
+Universities and colleges should develop effective advising systems because a proper academic advising program enhances students' success, increases retention, minimizes attrition, and helps students overcome academic obstacles, and choose their future careers.
 Advisors can help students meet their academic needs by using this information (Gudep, 2007).
-In the developmental type of academic advising, the students actively contribute to the decision-making process, the role of the academic advisor is a facilitator (Crookston, 1972), and the advisor provides the student with pieces of advice on how to handle the many difficulties that can occur in an education and career context (Pruthi et al., 2022).
+In the developmental type of academic advising, the students actively contribute to the decision-making process, the role of the academic advisor is a facilitator (Crookston, 1972), and the advisor provides the student with pieces of advice on how to handle the many difficulties that can occur in an education and career context.